 - 1 tbsp.
 Dark Soy Sauce;

-Mix in the shredded mushrooms, pickled vegetable, and the white part of the scallion along with the sugar, soy, rice wine and sesame oil.
-Let everything sit and marinate for at least thirty minutes.
+- Mix the shredded mushrooms, pickled vegetable, and the white part of the scallion with the chicken, followed by the sugar, soy, rice wine and sesame oil.
+Allow to marinate for at least thirty minutes.

 - Spread the celery sticks over the bottom of a suitable steaming dish and then arrange the chicken pieces on top.